What is Lumbar Disc Disease (Herniated Disc)?

 After surgery, you may be restricted from activity for several weeks while you heal to prevent another disc herniation.
 Your surgeon will discuss any restrictions with you.

-What are the complications of lumbar disk disease?
+What are the complications of lumbar disc disease?

 Maintaining a healthy weight, participating in regular exercise, and using good posture can lessen your risk for lumbar disk disease.

-Conservative therapy requires patience; but sticking with your treatment plan can reduce back pain and minimize the chance of worsening pain or damage to the disk.
+Conservative therapy requires patience; but sticking with your treatment plan can reduce back pain and minimize the chance of worsening pain or damage to the disc.
 Conservative measures and surgery can both take time to be effective.
+Connect with our team at 269.556.1990 or online, here

-- Lumbar disk disease may occur when a disc in the low back area of the spine bulges or herniates from between the bony area of the spine.
+- Lumbar disc disease may occur when a disc in the low back area of the spine bulges or herniates from between the bony area of the spine.

-- Lumbar disk disease causes lower back pain and leg pain and weakness that is made worse by movement and activity.
+- Lumbar disc disease causes lower back pain and leg pain and weakness that is made worse by movement and activity.

 - The first step in treatment is to reduce pain and reduce the risk of further injury to the spine.